delta750/coreui/src/cui/docs/src/components/tutorial.md

     color: $primary;
 }
 ```
-No lets text these changes.
+Now lets test these changes.
 If you are still running the old `grunt dev` task, kill it via `ctrl+c` and then start another `grunt-dev` task.
-If you still have the old browser open, simply refresh the page again.
+If you still have the old browser open, simply refresh the [page](http://localhost:8888/dist/test/helloWorld).

 ![Finished hello world component page with styles](/docs/_includes/images/hello-world-done-blue.png "Finished hello world component page with styles")